ksusonic/dota-camera-distance/README.md

 ## *This will stay updated.
-When Valve will release new patch, I will try to find and implement the new hex-code as fast as possible*.
+When Valve release new patch, I will try to find and implement the new hex-code as fast as possible*.
 Current code for 7.32e: ```00 00 96 44 00 00 61 45```

 # [7.32e]dota-camera-distance